YasineOuaga/todo_app/README.md

 - The data layer (`data`) reads and writes todos to a text file.
 - Todos are stored in a file called `todos.txt`.

-Each todo can be:
-- added
-- listed
-- deleted
-- marked as done or undone

 The application starts from `main.py`.